mdb/mdb.github.io/content/blog/2022-11-28-kubernetes-operators.md

 See [Extend the Kubernetes API with CustomResourceDefinitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) for more details on the specifics.

 Optionally, Kubernetes' [aggregation layer](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/) accommodates further, more flexible extension of the Kubernetes API via API aggregation.
 While Custom Resources make Kubernetes recognize new kinds of objects, the aggregation layer supports the registration of "add-on" extension API servers in association with URL paths.
-For example, when an extension API server is registered in association with `/apis/foo.mikeball.info/v1/*` paths, the aggregation layer proxies requests to these paths to the associated extension API server.
+For example, when an extension API server is registered in association with `/apis/foo.stable.mikeball.info/v1/*` paths, the aggregation layer proxies requests to these paths to the associated extension API server.
 Typically, the underlying extension API server is running on pods within the cluster and is itself associated with one or more _custom controllers_.

 ## Custom Controllers

-* Custom controllers are programs installed on a Kubernetes cluster that use the Kubernetes API to reconcile -- and transform -- installed resources' actual state with the desired state specified by the resource
+* Custom controllers are programs installed on a Kubernetes cluster that use the Kubernetes API to reconcile -- and transform -- installed resources' actual state with the desired state specified by the resource.
+This is referred to as the _controller pattern_.
 * In the context of an operator, custom controllers reconcile the desired and actual state of _custom_ resources (On their own -- in absence of an associated controller -- custom resources merely expose a way to set the desired state and read the actual state, but offer no mechanism by which the actual state is actually transformed to the desired state).
 * Controllers leverage the [Reconciler Pattern](https://www.oreilly.com/library/view/cloud-native-infrastructure/9781491984291/ch04.html), just as core Kubernetes does in managing built-in, non-custom resources too.
 * Controllers often use methods exposed by the Kubernetes API to watch for key events pertaining to resources and act accordingly based on their business logic.